sciety/sciety/static/about.md

 We’re currently focussing on improving the user experience for postdocs who regularly engage with preprints.
 We are exploring ways in which we might help readers discover and consume new content that is relevant to them outside of the realm of traditional journal publication.

 Talking to researchers about how they currently discover and consume content has led us to implement a number of features that emphasise the social networking aspect of scholarly communication, since the interests and recommendations of peers are highly influential.
-Application users can build a customisable feed of activity by following communities of editors and reviewers, and we plan to expand this functionality to include other kinds of events and entities in the future.
+Application users can build a customisable feed of activity by following groups of editors and reviewers, and we plan to expand this functionality to include other kinds of events and entities in the future.
 Crucially, these activities should be as relevant to the user as possible, to help filter out what matters to them from the wealth of available content.

-We assume that additional value indicators such as evaluations from different communities will help readers choose in which articles to invest their limited time, and we are working with a small number of editorial communities who have already provided us with reviews and other content.
-We want to find out if trust in the judgement of these communities is fostered not only by the transparent disclosure of that community’s review output, but also its editorial policies and review process in order to contextualise that output for researchers.
+We assume that additional value indicators such as evaluations from different groups will help readers choose in which articles to invest their limited time, and we are working with a small number of groups who have already provided us with reviews and other content.
+We want to find out if trust in the judgement of these groups is fostered not only by the transparent disclosure of that group’s review output, but also its editorial policies and review process in order to contextualise that output for researchers.

 ## <a name="implemented-scenarios">Scenarios currently implemented</a>

 These are the most recent scenarios represented on the application now:

-- The editorial community’s landing page outlines that community’s editorial policies and review process, shows a feed of their most recent activity.
+- The group’s landing page outlines that group’s editorial policies and review process, shows a feed of their most recent activity.
-- Each community's landing page contains a list of current followers.
+- Each group's landing page contains a list of current followers.
-- Evaluations from editorial communities are automatically imported from each community's own platform(s) of choice.
+- Evaluations from groups are automatically imported from each group's own platform(s) of choice.
 - Users can search for bioRxiv content using the search box on the home page.
 - Article pages collect evaluation information such as reviews.
-- A user can log in using Twitter credentials and customize the homepage feed by selecting editorial communities to follow.
+- A user can log in using Twitter credentials and customize the homepage feed by selecting groups to follow.

 ## <a name="scope">Scope</a>